Coldplay Reduces Tour Emissions 59% After 2022 Greenwashing Accusations

-Coldplay, made up of members Chris Martin, Guy Berryman, Jonny Buckland, Will Champion, and Phil Harvey, quickly responded to the criticism — keep reading for the details.
+Coldplay, made up of members Chris Martin, Guy Berryman, Jonny Buckland, Will Champion, and Phil Harvey, responded to the criticism — and in 2024, added some good news about their green initiatives.
+Keep reading for the details.

 According to a report by Profundo and Friends of the Earth Netherlands, Neste is the No. 1 producer of biofuel on Earth; Neste’s palm oil suppliers were responsible for deforestation of more than 10,000 hectares of land between 2019 and 2020; and in 2019, Neste processed about 1.3 million tonnes of palm oil and palm oil products.
 Additionally, Neste suppliers have been linked to various controversies, including forest fires, land conflicts, and unethical labor.

-Neste stated that it is helping Coldplay achieve its goal of cutting the Music of the Spheres World Tour’s direct greenhouse gas emissions in half (as compared to the band’s 2017 tour) by providing Coldplay with “sustainable aviation fuel” for air travel, which the company claims reduces GHG emissions by 80 percent compared to traditional jet fuel.
+Neste stated that it is helping Coldplay achieve its goal of cutting the Music of the Spheres World Tour’s direct greenhouse gas emissions in half by providing Coldplay with “sustainable aviation fuel” for air travel, which the company claims reduces GHG emissions by 80 percent compared to traditional jet fuel.

 Neste is also providing renewable diesel for the tour, which will be used to power the stage, etc. Neste claims that this diesel produces up to 95 percent less GHG emissions than fossil fuel-based diesel.